Australian blackspot shark

-The Australian blackspot shark or Coates's shark (Carcharhinus coatesi) is a species of requiem shark found off northern Australia (from Shark Bay in Western Australia to Fraser Island in Queensland) and possibly also off the coast of New Guinea.
-It belongs to a species complex of Blackspot sharks in the family Carcharhinidae.
-These sharks are not widely studied due to their cryptic nature, but there was a recent reclassification distinguishing it from the Whitecheek shark (Carcharhinus dussumieri) and the Blackspot Shark (Carcharhinus sealei) in 2012.
+The Australian blackspot shark or Coates's shark (Carcharhinus coatesi) is a species of requiem shark found off northern Australia (from Shark Bay in Western Australia to K'gari in Queensland) and possibly also off the coast of New Guinea.
+It belongs to a species complex of blackspot sharks in the family Carcharhinidae.
+These sharks are not widely studied due to their cryptic nature, but there was a recent reclassification distinguishing it from the whitecheek shark (Carcharhinus dussumieri) and the blackspot shark (Carcharhinus sealei) in 2012.
 Much of the existing literature predates this reclassification and groups the Australian blackspot shark with the aforementioned closely related species.

 Description

-The Australian Blackspot shark is a small inshore shark.
-At birth, they range from 38-40 cm in length (about 15-15.75 inches).
-The mature size for both sexes is approximately 70 cm, or 27.5 in.
-The maximum size recorded is 88 cm, or 34.6 in.
+The Australian blackspot shark is a small inshore shark.
+At birth, they range from 38-40 cm in length.
+The mature size for both sexes is approximately 70 cm.
+The maximum size recorded is 88 cm.
 They have two dorsal fins, triangular pectoral fins, paired pelvic fins, an anal fin, and a heterocercal caudal fin.
 The second dorsal has a dark to black tip and all other fins are plain.
-This fin coloration is one of the main distinctions between the Australian Blackspot and other species in the Blackspot complex as other sharks will have dusky or black tips on more than just the second dorsal fin.
+This fin coloration is one of the main distinctions between the Australian blackspot and other species in the blackspot complex as other sharks will have dusky or black tips on more than just the second dorsal fin.
 The sharks overall are a pale brown that can fade to a gray after death.
 The ventral surfaces are almost white, which allows for camouflage with countershading.
 The upper teeth have oblique cusps with smooth-edged cusplets on one side.
 The lower teeth are narrow and upright with smooth-edged cusplets.